jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __---Ray Bradbury, The veldt__

 > It is not good for a man to be cognizant of his physical and spiritual mechanisms.
-Complete knowledge reveals limits to human possibilities and the less a man is by nature in his purposes, the lees he can tolerate limits.
+Complete knowledge reveals limits to human possibilities and the less a man is by nature in his purposes, the less he can tolerate limits.
 >
 >__--- Stanislaw Lem, Fiasco__